spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 <br />

-- The KubeConfig file is updated with the reverse proxy address instead of pointing directly to the cluster's API address.
+- The kubeconfig file is updated with the reverse proxy address instead of pointing directly to the cluster's API address.
 The following is an example of a kubeconfig file where the `server` attribute points to the reverse proxy.

   <br />